AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_get_started_rn.md

 ### Build and run your project

-You are now ready to build and run the project your built!
+You are now ready to build and run the project you have built.

 To build and run the project on an iOS device, take the following steps:

-1. Connect an iPhone device to your computer and set the device to Developer mode.
+1. Connect an iPhone device to your computer, and set the device to Developer mode.
-2. Open `token_login_demo/ios` and open `token_login_demo.xcworkspace` with Xcode.
+2. Open `token_login_demo/ios`, and open `token_login_demo.xcworkspace` with Xcode.
 3. In **Targets** > **token_login_demo** > **Signing & Capabilities**, set the signing of the project.
 4. Click `Build` in Xcode to build the project.
 When the build succeeds, Xcode runs the project and installs it on your device.
 You see the app user interface.

-To build and run the project on an iOS silumator, take the following steps:
+To build and run the project on an iOS virtual device, take the following steps:

-1. Open `token_login_demo/ios` and open `token_login_demo.xcworkspace` with Xcode.
+1. Open `token_login_demo/ios`, and open `token_login_demo.xcworkspace` with Xcode.
 2. In Xcode, set `iPhone 13` as the iOS simulator.
 3. Click `Build` in Xcode to build the project.
-When the build succeeds, Xcode runs the project and installs it on the simulater.
+When the build succeeds, Xcode runs the project and installs it on the simulator.
 You see the app user interface.

 To build and run the project on an Android device, take the following steps:

 1. Open `token_login_demo/android` in Android Studio.
-2. Connect an Android device to your computer and set the device to USB debugging mode.
+2. Connect an Android device to your computer, and set the device to USB debugging mode.
 3. In terminal, type in `adb reverse tcp:8081 tcp:8081` to set up data forwarding.
 4. Run the following command to execute `"start": "react-native start"` in `package.json`: